SpectraLogic/python-can/doc/interfaces/socketcan.rst

 The object returned can be used to halt, alter or cancel the periodic message task.

-.. autoclass:: can.interfaces.socketcan.CyclicSendTask
+.. autoclass:: pycan.interfaces.socketcan.CyclicSendTask

 Bus
 ---

-.. autoclass:: can.interfaces.socketcan.SocketcanBus
+.. autoclass:: pycan.interfaces.socketcan.SocketcanBus

    .. method:: recv(timeout=None)